The Greener Consumer

 I purchased tiny little herb starter pots at Target for a dollar each.
 I wrote about them here.

 But over the last week I've been carefully watching them for progress and.... voila!
-I have some green growth as of Friday that looked like this:
+I have some green growth as of Friday that looked like this: If you look VERY carefully you can see the tiny tiny sprouts.

 And after our short day and a half away... they look like this!